dataiscool/docu-crawler/README.md

 **Callbacks:**
 - `on_page_crawled(url: str, page_count: int)`: Called when a page is successfully crawled
 - `on_error(url: str, error: Exception)`: Called when an error occurs

+**Note:** In v1.1.0+, callbacks are passed directly to `DocuCrawler` constructor for improved reliability and error handling.

 #### `crawl_to_local()`